 Pre-exposure rabies vaccinations are recommended for travellers, according to UK guidance.
-A full course consists of three vaccinations administered into the arm on day zero, day seven and day 21-28.
-When time is short, a rapid course consisting of three doses on day zero, day three and day seven is available.
-A fourth dose at 12 months is needed complete the course.
+A full course consists of three rabies vaccinations administered into the arm on day zero, day seven, and day 21-28.
+When time is short, a rapid course consisting of three doses on day zero, day three, and day seven is available.
+A fourth dose at 12 months is needed to complete the course.

-How long the rabies vaccination lasts depends on your exposure risk.
+How long the rabies vaccination lasts is dependent on your exposure risk.
 A once-only booster can be considered a year after completing the primary course.